electricbookworks/electric-book/_docs/editing/figures.md

    link="http://example.com"
-   caption="This is the figure caption." title="My Example Figure" description="This should describe what the images look like." source="Fire and Lion, 2017" image-height="10" class="featured"
+   caption="This is the figure caption." title="My Example Figure" alt-text="This should describe what the images look like." source="Electric Book Works, 2017" image-height="10" class="featured"
 %}